awsdocs/aws-deep-learning-amis/doc_source/tutorial-horovod-tensorflow.md

 Only P3\.\*, P2\.\*, and G3\.\* instance types are supported\.

 **Note**
 There are two locations where mpirun \(via OpenMPI\) is available\.
 It is available in `/usr/bin` and `/home/ubuntu/anaconda3/envs/<env>/bin`\. `env` is an environment corresponding to the framework, such as Tensorflow and Apache MXNet\.
-The mpirun binary in `/usr/bin` outside of the conda environment exists to maintain compatibility with the CNTK framework\.
-This framework expects v1\.10 at that location\.
 The newer OpenMPI versions are available in the conda environments\.
 We recommend using the absolute path of the mpirun binary or the [\-\-prefix flag](https://www.open-mpi.org/faq/?category=running#mpirun-prefix) to run mpi workloads\.
 For example, with the Tensorflow python36 environment, use either:

 ```
 /home/ubuntu/anaconda3/envs/tensorflow_p36/bin/mpirun <args>